livepeer/docs/docs/broadcasters/index.md

 community will be happy to assist.

 > Note: These docs are geared towards developers interested in building services
-> and applications using the open and permissionless Livepeer public network
+> and applications using the open and permissionless Livepeer Network
 > directly.
-This requires self-hosting client software and managing your own
+This requires self-hosting the Project Aqueduct client software and managing your own
 > crypto wallet for payments.
 If you prefer a serverless hosted service with API
 > access to the Livepeer network and traditional payment rails check out
 > [Livepeer.com](https://livepeer.com).